maaaathieu4a/maaaathieu4a.github.io/content/post/ghetto-homewall.en.md

 author = "Mathieu"
 title = "simple climbing homewall [en]" date = "2020-09-28"
-description = "steep wall built during lockdown in France" draft = true
+description = "steep wall built during spring lockdown in France"
 +++

 Everything was closed back in march, I didn't want to invest too much money into that project either, so it's essentially built with what was laying around.